sandeepkumar17/td-dev.to/blog-posts/chatgpt/chatgpt-prompts-for-developers.md

 Prompt Example:
 ```
-I have a piece of code and I need you to refactor it:
+Suggest a refactor for this code to improve its performance:
-INSERT YOUR CODE HERE
+[Enter your code here]
 ```
 > #### Explore 35 Prompts related to [Code Refactoring](https://dev.to/techiesdiary/chatgpt-prompts-for-code-refactoring-48d2)